saurabhkacholiya/functional-programing/readme.md

    - Time-stamp
    - Random Numbers

-- Avoid side as possible
+- Avoid side effects as possible

 6. reduce the surface area of side effect